OCA/partner-contact/partner_create_by_vat/README.rst

 Usage
 =====

-On the partner form view you will have a button in the header, called "Get Partner Data", available only on companies (is_company field set to True).
+On the partner's form view you will have a button in the header, called "Get Partner Data", available only on companies (is_company field set to True).
-Pushing the button will fetch datas from the VIES Webservice, for most of the countries from EU, the datas are available.
+Clicking the button will fetch data, when available, from the VIES Webservice, for most of the EU countries.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot